Remains of Residential School Children Found

 Donate Your Time and/or Money to Indigenous Causes

-#settlercollector on Twitter
+Follow #settlercollector on Twitter

 If you use twitter, and are able to psych yourself up for some helpful education and possibly the occasional verbal skirmish, please help.
 Indigenous activists and/or users will use the hashtag when they need assistance.

-How it works: search the #settlercollector tag.
-IMPORTANT: Remove the hashtag user’s name before you respond.
-The last thing we want to do is have a continual flood of insensitive racist responses in their mentions.
+How it works: search the #settlercollector hashtag.
+Remove the hashtag user’s name before you respond to avoid having a continual flood of insensitive racist responses in Indigenous mentions.
 Indigenous Twitter users (as well as allies) are using the hashtag because they need a break.
 After removing their name, add your response.
 Keep in mind, that although there are many instances when the correct information is badly needed, there are as many times when it will be imperative to report and block the offending accounts.

-Thank you so much for making a difference.
+Thank you for making a difference.